 Members can sign a form consenting to notices by electronic mail.
 The form must state an e-mail address.
 Notices and documents can be given to those members by e-mail.
-Notices and documents by e-mail are considered delivered at the time of sending.
+They will be considered delivered at the time of sending.
 Members can change their e-mail address by notice to the co-op.
 Members can also cancel their consent to receive e-mail notices.